max-anders/showcaze-info/README.md

 It’s a social music streaming platform where independent artists can share tracks, and users can “showcase” them (similar to a retweet), which boosts visibility and supports artists financially.

 The project explores new ways to combine streaming, community, and fairer economic models for musicians, while leveraging Flutter, Firebase, and Stripe to build a scalable mobile platform.

+## 📌 Status
+- Beta version in development
+- Active feature expansion and early user testing
+- Seeking collaborators and feedback to scale the platform

 ---